djaus2/TRIGGERcmdRPi/README.md

 ## Apps
 - WhatCanISay
-  - Can ask a device,if set up there "Hey Google, start Say
+  - Can ask a device,if set up there **"Hey Google, start Say"**.
+    - Or **"Hey Google,start Detail"**.
   - Will tell you what voice commands you can say on a device.
+    - Second option tells you exactly what to say foreach command.
   - Works on PC (uses cast)
   - On RPi forwards through Echo on PC.
 2Do